nats-io/natscli/README.md

  min 381,060 | avg 382,244 | max 382,772 | stddev 698 msgs
 ```

-Similarily you can benchmark synchronous request/reply type of interactions using the `--request` and `--reply` flags.
+Similarily you can benchmark synchronous request-reply type of interactions using the `--request` and `--reply` flags.
 For example you can first start one (or more) replier(s)

 ```
 nats bench test --sub 2 --reply